blewisio/vocabulary/README.md

 ## Browser Support

 Most functions should work in IE 9 or above.
-No attempt was made to make IE 8 or below work.
+No attempt was made to make the library work in IE 8 or below.

 ## Dependencies